abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/5-PS-Arrays.md

 - Explanation:

-  - Bruteforce solution: `O(n^2)`

-    - Iterate over all possible pairs of lines and find the maximum area
+  - Bruteforce solution is to iterate over all possible pairs of lines and find the maximum area out of those -> `O(n^2)` ❌

   - Instead, Initialize **two pointers**, one at the beginning and one at the end of the array constituting the length of the lines.
   - At every step, find out the area formed between them